ChrisJabb21/ScoreMate/README.md

 ## ✅ Roadmap / To-Do List
 - [x] Add buttons to increment scores (+1, +3, +5)
 - [x] Track scores for both teams
 - [x] Use `data-*` attributes to simplify event handling
+- [x] Deploy at least one iteration of this project on GitHub Pages or Netlify is up and works for public use
 - [ ] Add reset button to clear scores
 - [ ] Improve mobile responsiveness (bigger buttons, flexible fonts)
 - [ ] Create sport mode toggle (boxing, wrestling, soccer, hockey, UFC, swimming)
 - [ ] Add dark mode / light mode toggle
 - [ ] Save scores in localStorage so they persist after reload
 - [ ] Add sound effects when points are scored
-- [ ] Deploy on GitHub Pages or Netlify for public use
-⸻

-## 📚 What I Learned and encountered
-	•	How to use data-* attributes as a bridge between HTML and JS.
-	•	Why querySelectorAll is essential for selecting multiple elements.
-	•	How to keep logic DRY (Don’t Repeat Yourself) by using one generalized update function.
-	•	The importance of debugging with console.log to track logic flow when testing locally

 ⸻

 ## 🔮 Next Steps